Chapter 1:

 “Let all here witness the Compact’s grace,” he said.
 “Survive one blow from my guard, and I’ll take your offer into consideration.”

-Laufa’s eyes dropped to the sharpened edge of the guard’s sword.
-She felt the blood drain from her face.
+Her eyes dropped to the sharpened edge of the guard’s sword.
+The strength vanished from her legs.
 Survive a blow… from his blade?
-Is that the only way to save Fiann?
+Is that the only way to save Fiann!?

-Laufa took a trembling breath.
-She clenched her fists, her nails biting into her palms, and took a hesitant step forward.
-She turned to her mother and Fiann with a weak smile.
+She clenched her fists, her nails digging into her palms, and took a hesitant step forward.
+She turned to Fiann and her mother with a weak smile.

 “It’ll be okay.”